 \subsection{Quadratic Twin Support Vector Machine}

 Linear models, while effective for linearly separable data, may face limitations when dealing with more complex datasets.
-To address this challenge, kernel methods are introduced.
+To address this challenge, kernel methods have been introduced.
 However, these methods have their drawbacks \cite{gao2019quadratic}.
-In response, many quadratic kernel-free methods have been recently studied \cite{mousavi2019quadratic,gao2021novel,gao2019rescaled}.
-The idea behind these models is analogous to their linear version except they capture quadratic surfaces.
+In response, many quadratic kernel-free methods have been studied recently \cite{mousavi2022quadratic,gao2021novel,gao2019rescaled}.
+The idea behind these models is analogous to that of their linear version, except they capture quadratic surfaces.
 Below, we elaborate on the Quadratic Kernel-Free Twin Support Vector Machine (QTSVM) model proposed by Gao et al. \cite{gao2019quadratic}.